DavidMeu/TypingTrainer/README.md

-# TypingPracticeJava
+# TypingTrainer
-Practice Typing App made with Java &amp; JavaFX
+Practice Typing App made with Java &amp; JavaFX.

-60 seconds to enter as much words as possible
+60 seconds to enter as much words as possible.

+Using Postgresql as the Backend DB.

 Features:
+1) Users management
-1) Saves user statistics and displays them accordingly
+2) Saves users statistics and displays them accordingly
-2) Shows next word in line
+4) Shows next word in line
-3) Displays correct and wrong checkbox
+5) Displays correct and wrong indicators
-4) Smooth interface
+6) Best user score
-5) When you start typing, the game starts
+7) When you start typing, the game starts